 Known burials at the cemetery range from 1852 to 1899.
 It is unclear when the cemetery was first established.
 It is believed to be around 1850, but it may have been earlier.
 The first two rows of graves are all either unmarked or only marked with a piece of sandstone.
 The Hunter family graves begin about the middle third of the burial ground.

-There are at least two soldiers from the War of 1812 buried in the cemetery, Emmanuel Hunter and his cousin Henry Hunter (son of Dempsey).
-Both fought with Andrew Jackson against the British in the Battle of New Orleans.
-It is reported that Henry Hunter, a sharpshooter, shot British General Edward Michael Packenham on the order of General Jackson.
-His body was returned to England in a cask of rum.
+There are at least two soldiers from the War of 1812 buried in the cemetery, Emanuel Hunter and his cousin Henry Hunter (son of Dempsey).
+Both fought with Andrew Jackson.
+Emanuel fought the Red Sticks in what is now Alabama in 1814.
+Henry fought against the British in the Battle of New Orleans.
+It is reported that Henry Hunter, a sharpshooter, shot British General Edward Michael Packenham on the order of General Jackson on January 8, 1815.
+Packenham’s body was returned to England in a cask of rum.
 Packenham reportedly had a surly temper and upon his return to England a relative stated, “The General has returned home in better spirits than he left.”

 During the 1900s the cemetery fell into disrepair and was abandoned.
 Several subsequent landowners allowed cows and other livestock to roam through the cemetery damaging tomb stones.
 One occupant pushed grave markers over and used them as a base for beehives.
 By 1991 the cemetery was so overgrown it was difficult to even locate a grave marker.
 The condition of this historic cemetery was what motivated Richard H. Hunter and Lawrence Lee Hunter to form the Jacob Hunter Trust.
 The Jacob Hunter Trust has been maintaining this historic cemetery since 1991.